wnchan/tp/docs/DeveloperGuide.md

 **MSS**

-1. Student requests to add their personal information
+1. Student requests to add their personal information.
-2. StudentConnect adds the student’s information into the list
+2. StudentConnect adds the student’s information into the list.

     Use case ends.

 **Extensions**

 * 2a.
-Invalid input
+Input is invalid.
-    * StudentConnect displays error message
+    * StudentConnect displays error message.

   Use case ends.